SuboptimalEng/cpp-tutorials/046-constructors/README.md

   - C++ Constructors Tutorial for Beginners

 - Introduction to Contructors in C++
-- How C++ Constructors Tell a Story

-- How C++ Constructors Prevent Future Code Chaos
-- Why Senior C++ Devs Care So Much About Constructors
-- Why C++ Code Decays (And How Constructors Fix It)

 - How Constructors Act as a Contract Between Programmers | C++ Tutorial

 ## References